mahabhu/CSE471_assignment/blog.md

 and any starting strategy, it is always possible to create such a path.
 The study also shows that sometimes making counterintuitive changes to strategy changes, e.g. temporarily switching to strategies that lower rewards, are essential for reaching equilibrium.

- These findings are important for improving MARL and similar algorithms, providing theoretical guarantees as well as practical insights into helping them reach equilibrium more effectively.
- Also, the results might be extended to stateful Markov games.

 ## Definitions: